Eyewa/eyewa-go-lib/metrics/README.md

 Shared Go Lib for Eyewa's microservices.

 # metrics
-This package is simply a wrapper for OpenTelemetry package.
+This package is simply a wrapper for OpenTelemetry metric package.

 # How to use it
 Basically launch metric server and create new meter from it, then create